 How to measure endurance:

-Cardiovascular performance is typically measure by VO2 max.
+Cardiovascular performance is typically measured by VO2 max.
 You are connected to a breathing apparatus and put on a treadmill.
 Then you run until you collapse and find out what your VO2 max is.

 One thing that is important to note is that your lungs don’t get any bigger and the oxygen transport to and from your lungs don’t change.
 They are genetically controlled.
-What does change is your ability to inflate and deflate your lungs.
+What does change is your ability to inflate and deflate your lungs?
 This comes with muscular adaptations in your inhalation and exhalation muscle.

 Your muscles also go through a number of adaptations to improve the utilization of the oxygen and removal of carbon dioxide.